Cambridge Working Papers in Economics (CWPE)

 (c) All rights reserved.

-(Department of Applied Economics, 2016-11-25)I consider a multi-armed bandit problem, where by experimenting with any arm an agent not only learns its payoffs, but also due to learning-by-doing becomes experienced at that arm.
+(Faculty of Economics, 2016-11-25)I consider a multi-armed bandit problem, where by experimenting with any arm an agent not only learns its payoffs, but also due to learning-by-doing becomes experienced at that arm.
 Experience provides an additional payoffs ...

-(Department of Applied Economics, 2016-11-22)Micro-level evidence indicates that firms which substituted bank loans with bond issues during the Great Recession did not experience a large contraction in their total borrowing, but they have been hoarding more cash and ...
+(Faculty of Economics, 2016-11-22)Micro-level evidence indicates that firms which substituted bank loans with bond issues during the Great Recession did not experience a large contraction in their total borrowing, but they have been hoarding more cash and ...